Observing Fine-Grained Changes in Jupyter Notebooks During Development Time: Empirical Analysis Methodology

+The overview of the entire analysis can be found in Figure~\ref{fig:method}.
 Before conducting the analysis, we preprocessed the data to focus on the code changes.
 First, we filtered the dataset to retain only execution events, representing granular but logically finished steps.
 Then, we transformed the dataset to represent notebook development as a series of transitions from one cell to another.
 From the development log, we reconstructed the data as follows: for each execution, we recorded information about the state of the executed cell, including the time of the previous execution, the source code, and the saved outputs.
 We also stored the state of the next cell to be executed.
 From this data, we identified two types of transitions: \textit{inter-transitions}, where the developer moves from one cell to another, and \textit{self-transitions}, where the developer re-executes the same cell.

 To clarify the notion of transition, we consider the evolution graphs of the resulting notebooks.
 Figure~\ref{fig:example} shows an example of an evolution graph, where the nodes represent cells and edges represent transitions to the next executed cells.
 We can observe both transition types: self-transitions are highlighted in blue boxes, while inter-transitions are highlighted in red boxes.
 Self-transitions represent the continuous development/evolution of a cell and are the primary focus of our empirical analysis, as we are interested in code evolution.
 In contrast, inter-transitions occur between different cells: they may represent the continuous development of a single idea, but they could also stand for two unrelated pieces of code.
 As it is not possible to automatically understand the reason why two cells are separated, we adopt a conservative approach and mostly focus on the self-transitions.